-I call it a juicy carrot because the offer should make the consumers jump on it like a rabbit on a carrot.
+I call it a juicy carrot because they offer should make the consumers jump on it like a rabbit on a carrot.

 It should be so great that they would normally pay for the rewards you are offering to them.
 Copywriting is extremely helpful here.
 It makes the offer much more desirable and you will convert more people into consumers.

-It is necessary that you ask for at least the email and the first name so you can make the email marketing more effective.
-But if you don’t, never mind, the less you want from the visitor, the more of them is going to say “yes” to your offer.
+You must ask for at least the email and the first name so you can make email marketing more effective.
+But if you don’t, never mind, the less you want from the visitor, the more of them are going to say “yes” to your offer.

 The juicy carrot can be an e-book, a report, a worksheet, or even better…everything bundled together.